martezr/morpheus-docs/infrastructure/clusters/mks.rst

 * Nutanix
 * VMware vSphere

-**Packages:**
+**Packages**

-The folowing list of packages are included with a deployment of MKS.
+The folowing list of packages are included with a deployment of MKS:

 * Calico
 * Rook